Complete Alaska Cruise Packing List (2024)

 Other Useful Items

-Besides the necessary travel docs and passports, we have accumulated a list over the years of “other” items that we find essential for a cruise to any destination.
+While you may have read that Alaska is one of the places you can cruise without a passport, we always recommend you travel with one.
+So, besides the necessary travel documents, we have accumulated a list over the years of “other” items that we find essential for a cruise to any destination.
 Many of these products can be purchased fairly inexpensively on Amazon or at your local Target or Walmart.

 Norwegian Encore Cruise Review